shihabkhan1/overleaf/stepbystep.md

 ### Edit `docker-compose.yml`

 `docker-compose.yml` contains instructions for docker to run your overleaf instance with.
+It is contained inside the cloned Overleaf Git repository.
-In case you want to enable access to your overleaf instance for other users on the same network, uncomment the following lines from your `docker-compose.yml`:
+In case you want to enable access to your overleaf instance for other users on the same network via a Nginx, uncomment the following lines from your `docker-compose.yml`:

 ```yaml
 nginx-proxy: